jabrah234/coptic_ai/README.md

 <h2>🌟 Get Involved!</h2>

-Try Ⲱⲩⲛⲓⲁⲧⲕ: Coptic AI, share your feedback, and star the repo on GitHub to support the project.
+Try Ⲱⲩⲛⲓⲁⲧⲕ, share your feedback, and star the repo on GitHub to support the project.
 Let’s bring Coptic heritage to the digital age together!

 <h2>🙏 Footer</h2>

-_“Blessed are the blameless in the way, who walk in the law of the Lord.” — Psalm 118:1 Developed with ❤️ during the 2nd Week of Holy Fifty Days, Baramouda 21, 1741._
+_“Blessed are the blameless in the way, who walk in the law of the Lord.” — Psalm 118:1_

+_Developed with ❤️ during the Second Week of the Holy Fifty Days, Baramouda 21, 1741._